Lucienne Reichardt

-Lucienne Anna Reichardt (born 1 May 1991) is a Dutch former footballer who played as a midfielder for West Ham United of the FA WSL in England.
+Lucienne Anna Reichardt (born 1 May 1991) is a Dutch former footballer who played as a midfielder.

 Club career

+Ter Leede

+Reichardt played for Ter Leede at the same time she played for ADO Den Haag, winning the championship with the club.

+ADO Den Haag

+Reichardt made her league debut against Twente on 1 October 2009.
+She scored her first league goal against Willem II on 5 May 2011, scoring in the 90th+2nd minute.
 Reichardt brought a successful six-year spell with ADO Den Haag to an end in summer 2014, because she wanted to complete her psychology studies and she had a persistent Achilles tendon injury.
 Two years later she found a doctor who performed surgery allowing her to return to top level football.
 Instead of rejoining ADO Den Haag, she signed for her girlhood club AFC Ajax.

+Ajax

+Reichardt made her league debut against Achilles '29 on 18 November 2016.
+She scored her first league goal against VV Alkmaar on 23 December 2016, scoring in the 79th minute.

+West Ham

 In July 2018, Reichardt transferred to West Ham United from Ajax.
-She was part of the squad that reached the final of the 2018–19 FA Women's Cup, where she was an unused substitute.
+She made her league debut against Reading on 19 September 2018.
+Reichardt was part of the squad that reached the final of the 2018–19 FA Women's Cup, where she was an unused substitute.
 On 7 May 2019, she announced her decision to retire from football at the end of the FA WSL season, aged 28, in order to pursue a career as a psychologist.
 In her final professional match Reichardt stood in as West Ham's captain, but the team were beaten 4–0 by Brighton.

+Post playing career

+Reichardt succeeded Kirsten van de Ven as manager of women's football at the KNVB.
+She is also studying a master's degree in sports management.